krepko7/Azure-Data-Factory/README.md

 <img style="float: right;" src="./graphics/solutions-microsoft-logo-small.png">

-# Azure Data Factory Workshop
+# Azure Data Factory Workshop2

 This workshop will help you become familiar with Azure Data Factory.
 You will create pipelines to copy data from a SQL Server and load it into Azure Data Lake.
 Steps include creating SQL Server on a Virtual Machine in Azure.
 Restoring a database backup file to the SQL Server.
 Copying data from SQL to a data lake and